itsmegaram/Group-Project/README.md

 **This dataset is not recommended for**:
   1. Making claims about individuals' intent with words: this dataset lacks to showcase the complexity and usage of words in various contexts.
   2. Measuring complex emotions, such as sarcasm and irony: the scope of the dataset is limited, which hides certain feelings, that would require deeper emotional analysis.
-  3. Analyzing multilangual populations: the dataset does not go beyond the English language, whish leaves out emotional expression in other cultural contexts.
+  3. Analyzing multilingual populations: the dataset does not go beyond the English language, which leaves out emotional expression in other cultural contexts.

 To improve this dataset we would include contextual embeddings and leave isolated words out of the analysis and expand beyond English language.
 This dataset would be ideal for macrolevel trends, where interpretation is slightly more limited.